 Another BIG issue I have to address is the sound.
 From the music to the sound effects.
 The music, honestly, is bland.
 I always listen to the game’s music when writing articles.
 It helps my brain to get into the mood and feel from the game.
 But the music is nothing special.
 I find it hard to even remember tunes from the game.
 While I can easily recognize many tracks of other games I played.
 But that might be because I didn’t hear everything yet.

 And the sound effects, my lords.
 Are they bad!
 The sound of students stepping sounds like they clapped two coconut shells to each other.
 Or those old plastic pots with cords that you walked around with on the playing ground.
 It breaks the immersion quick.
 I had it happen often.

 And don’t get my started about the students.
 They are loud and thanks to that you can barely hear what’s said in some cutscenes and what your reply was of a student you praised or said bad things too.
 Also, they sometimes give you awkward replies or the same one over and over again.

 Is this game junk?
 Well, no not completely.
 The gameplay is somewhat interesting.
 But please, anything but the classes.
-While they could have showed the interesting part of teaching they replaced the courses by simple mini-games.
+While they could have showed the fascinating part of teaching they replaced the courses by simple mini-games.
 And English class is such a pain for a not native speaker.
 Trying to make words with the letters given.
 I had to struggle a lot.
 My native language isn’t English, it’s Dutch.
 So, that’s a spot where they missed something they could have done gameplay wise.

-Anyways, I think I’m going to leave it here.
-I might play this game a bit more to research it but that’s my current opinion on it.
+Anyway, I think I’m going to leave it here.
+I might play this game a bit more to research it, but that’s my current opinion on it.
 If you want to try it, know it didn’t talk in depth about the graphics, design, gameplay and control.
 That’s something for you to discover.
 But I warn my readers, think this one through before you buy it.
 You might be let down by the sheer unpolished elements in this game.